metacoglab/HMeta-d/README.md

 http://mcmc-jags.sourceforge.net/
 The code has been tested on JAGS 3.4.0; there are compatibility issues between matjags and JAGS 4.X.
 The model files should work with later versions of JAGS when called from R.

 2) The main functions are fit_meta_d_mcmc (for fitting individual subject data) and fit_meta_d_mcmc_group (for hierarchical fits of group data).
-More information is contained in the help of these two functions.
+More information is contained in the help of these two functions and in the wiki https://github.com/smfleming/HMM/wiki/HMeta-d-tutorial.
 To get started try running exampleFit or exampleFit_group.

 Please get in touch with your experiences with using the toolbox, and any bug reports or issues to me at stephen.fleming@ucl.ac.uk